Mark Pulisic: Personal life

 Mark Pulisic's father is originally from the island of Olib in Croatia.

-Mark Pulisic is the father of Chelsea and U.S. men's national team player Christian Pulisic.
-His nephew Will Pulisic plays for Major League Soccer club Austin FC.
+Mark Pulisic is the father of AC Milan and U.S. men's national team player Christian Pulisic.
+In addition to Christian, he and his wife have two other children, a son and a daughter.
+His nephew Will Pulisic plays for MLS Next Pro club Minnesota United FC 2.

+In a 2023 interview for ESPN, his son Christian Pulisic added that his paternal grandmother Johanna DiStefano was Sicilian, noting that "My dad, her son, has an Italian flag tattooed on his forearm."